As God loves us, we are called to love others.

 Truth Be Told (TBT) is a project that brings joy and life into residential care homes for the benefit of 0-4s, their parents and residents.
 This set of storytelling sessions for intergenerational groups puts a short tale of hope at the centre of some songs, a treasure trove of props and a multitude of imaginative interactions then a reminder that 'I am loved' or 'I am special' or 'I am safe' relating to the theme of the story.
 With a cup of tea and treats afterwards, there is time to chat, play, build relationships and community together.
 TBT has had remarkable success at engaging and benefiting people of all ages.
 It is launching new local groups and encouraging other churches across the country to do the same.
-If you are interested in starting or joining a group, please contact Gemma on firstname.lastname@example.org
+If you are interested in starting or joining a group, please contact Gemma below:

-Oasis is a group of men and women from Gateway who serve victims of domestic violence.
+Oasis is a group of men and women from Gateway who serve victims of domestic violence and abuse.
 It is a chilling fact that 1 in 4 women will experience domestic violence, yet for many, this remains a silent, painful epidemic with little hope of respite.
 That's why Oasis exists to bring some level of healing and hope to men, women and children who have survived this trauma.

 Oasis help empower, equip and show love and kindness to all the survivors that we meet.
 We hope to befriend as many women, men and children as we can in the refuge so we can help each person feel listened to, loved and capable again.
 We run pizza, pamper and craft evenings, walk/ jog coffee catch ups, building confidence sessions, day trips and lunches out.
 We also source things by request and provide clothes, furniture, homeware and toys.